distilledmagazine/website/_posts/2013-03-25-gramsci-escape-route.md

 ---
-layout: magazine/article
 title: The Gramscian Escape Route
+publication: The Origin of Principles
 date: '2013-03-25 17:18:45 +0000'
 authors:
 - dharris
-category: issue-3
-publication: The Origin of Principles
 ---

 Think about democracy.
 Think about alternatives to democracy.
 What comes to mind?